albelaiz/CafeOrder/replit.md

 ## Overview

-Café Direct is a modern web application that allows café customers to place orders directly from their tables without waiting for servers.
-The system includes three main interfaces: a customer ordering interface, a staff dashboard for managing orders, and an admin panel for menu and system management.
+Café Direct is a QR code-based café ordering system where customers can place orders by scanning QR codes at their tables - no signup or authentication required.
+The system includes three main interfaces: an anonymous customer ordering flow via QR codes, an authenticated staff dashboard for order management, and an authenticated admin panel for menu management and analytics.

 ## User Preferences